Cathy347Le/react-hooks/README.md

 - Fetch https://randomuser.me/api and display it on screen
 - Use Axios console.log the data (axios autommatically transforms the JSON data for you)
-- Display the random user on the screen in a readable layout
+- Display the random user on the screen using both ASYNC AWAIT AND PROMISE

 #### Connect to an API - use FETCH

 - Fetch https://randomuser.me/api and display it on screen
 - Use Fetch (fetch is already built in) and console.log the data
-- Display the random user on the screen
+- Display the random user on the screen using both ASYNC AWAIT AND PROMISE